mozilla/policy-templates/README.md

 }
 ```
 ### OverrideFirstRunPage
 Override the first run page.
-If the value is blank, no first run page is displayed.
+If the value is an empty string (""), the first run page is not displayed.

 **Compatibility:** Firefox 60, Firefox ESR 60\
 **CCK2 Equivalent:** `welcomePage`,`noWelcomePage`\